hillaryAHR/LIB-201/metadata.md

 ## Determining Subject Headings

 Subject headings can be confusing because there are so many of them, and just like words, you can use any number of words to describe something! <!--It is something some people get master's degrees in, after all.
 But we are not here to delve into the intricacies of the subject heading.--> In order to help with this for the Smith Papers collection, we have gathered several subject headings that are common to the collection.
-So your first step to choosing a subject heading will be to check this list: <a href="https://docs.google.com/spreadsheets/d/1BO11mkUuw9EiIyzq-UrUX9WgRukj21qW/edit?usp=sharing&ouid=108103280018141344202&rtpof=true&sd=true">Smith Papers Authority headings</a>.
+So your first step to choosing a subject heading will be to reference this list: <a href="https://docs.google.com/spreadsheets/d/13ewnj63s9h4bnBP7A5T-eCbTuvFVG4DwAJKDay4oESw/edit?usp=sharing">Smith Papers LCSH Subject headings</a>.

 If the contents of your letter do not quite go with the suggested headings, then your next step is to look something up with similar topics, and choose a subject heading from there.
 Here's what that looks like.